 He took it to the hilt!
 He went all the way.
 He drank gallons of wine.
-He had...how many concubines?
+He had, how many concubines?
 He enjoyed pleasures.
-I'm sure he had the local Rock Band in to play before the throne.
-I don't know what all he did; but he just went and did "the Pleasure Dome" thing, and his conclusion is found beginning in verse 9.
+I am sure he had the local rock band in to play before the throne.
+I do not know what all he did; but he just went and did "the Pleasure Dome" thing, and his conclusion is found beginning in verse 9.

 You see, he added to it by building great buildings and doing all these wonderful things, and trying to be the best at everything.
 He gathered all kinds of things.
 Materialism is one of the things that he tried.